bristinWild/CredGate/backend/README.md

 **`CreditAggregator.sol`**
 The canonical truth store on CreditCoin.
 Stores per-chain reports and computes a global score across all chains a wallet has been scored on.
 This is what external protocols read when they want to verify a wallet's credit.

 ```
 reports[address][chainKey] → ChainReport
 globalScore[address] → averaged across all supported chains
 ```
 The multi-chain averaging in `CreditAggregator` is worth noting — as more chains submit scores for the same wallet, the global score becomes more accurate.
 A wallet with consistent behaviour on Ethereum, Arbitrum, and Polygon will have a more trustworthy score than one that only has history on one chain.

+**`CredgateUSD.sol` (cdUSD)**
+Our stablecoin.
+6 decimals, mintable by owner.
+Used as the borrowing asset in CredLend.
+Keeps things simple during testnet.

+**`CreditVault.sol`**
+The lending vault.
+Lenders deposit cdUSD, borrowers draw from their credit lines.
+Credit lines are gated by the score on CreditAggregator — if you don't have a verified proof on CreditCoin, you can't borrow.

 ---